 Consent must be given in an intelligible and easily accessible form, with the purpose for data processing attached to that consent.
 It must be unambiguous, readily identifiable, and use clear and easily understandable language.
 It also must be as easy to withdraw consent as it is to give it.
 When processing sensitive personal data, nothing short of “opt-in” will suffice.

 If the data subject is under 16, parental consent will be required to process the child’s personal data.
 Member states can lower the parental consent age, but not any lower than 13.

 Data Protection Officer (DPOs)

 Under the GDPR, breach notification will become mandatory in all member states where a data breach is likely to “result in a risk for the rights and freedoms of individuals.”
-Notification must happen within 72 hours of first having become aware of the breach.
-Data processors will also be required to notify their customers, the controllers, “without undue delay” after first becoming aware of a data breach.
+Notification must happen within 72 hours of becoming aware of the breach.
+Data processors will also be required to notify the controllers “without undue delay” after first becoming aware of a data breach.